 Feature Classification and Identification Requirements

-Terminals

-All technical disciplines use terminals to the extent that identification of terminals is a common requirement across industry segments.
-IEC 6166618 provides general principles for terminal identification, specifically within a system.
-Terminal identifiers are human-readable, and where feasible, marking is provided on the object that visually identifies the terminal.
-In STEP, terminals are represented by the shape_aspect ENTITY data type for electrical and mechanical product data4,19.
-One of the subjects of this research is to determine recommendations in industrial practice for the classification of mechanical features in the design phase.

-ASME Y14.37 Product Definition for Certain Product Features

-ASME Y14.3720 specifies requirements for classifying and identifying product features described as limited length or area indicators (LLAIs).
-The requirements for LLAIs can be related to IEC 6166618, but the mechanical and electrical disciplines are not yet aligned.

-Example 1

-A class of LLAI included in ASME Y14.3720 is the surface preparation area (e.g., secondary bonding, electrical grounding, sacrificial machining).
-The requirement included is to specify surface preparation processes and attributes required to meet secondary bonding, electrical conductivity, or mating condition requirements.

 A rich body of feature classification is available in STEP for electrical design-oriented features, mechanical manufacturing process-related features, and pre-defined complex hole features such as counterbored holes.

 Example 2

 ISO 545922 specifies datum targets and their string value classification.
 There is a datum in a design with a designator of “C.” There is a datum target feature balloon21 in that design with a designation of “1”.
 That designation indicates the first datum target in support of datum C. The string “C1” uniquely identifies that target to a human operator.
 The datum target is associated in the CAD system to a UUID.
 Because the UUID is bound to a CAD object and not the string “C1”, an extra processing application is required to address the human-computer associativity gap by using the tuple (type name = datum_target, value = ”C1”) as the name value for the version 5 algorithm.